Code-Institute-Submissions/how-do-you-do/README.md

 > #### Potential Student

 As a potential student I would come to visit website to check pricing of the courses.
-I would have option of viewing the website in other languages, by clicking on links of the languages in the right top corner.
+I would have option of viewing the website in other languages, by clicking on the language name in the right top corner.
-If I was visiting on mobile device, I would click on the flags of the county.
+If I was visiting on mobile device, I would click on the country flags.

+Right under hero image i see Start Learning Now! button, which could be clicked.
-I would see big green button saying Start Learning Now! right under hero image, I could scroll down little bit to read about the benefits of learning English and then I would see button Start Learning Now! benefits section again.
+I would scroll down to read about the benefits of learning English and then I would see button Start Learning Now! benefits section again.
 And as I would scroll down even more I would see testimonials from previous students under which I would have third opportunity to click on the Start Learning Now! button.
-Once I would click on the button I would see form with prices, and if I wanted to sign up at this point I could fill the form with my details and pay the course fee to become student.
+Once I would click on the button I would see form with prices, and if I wanted to sign up at that point I could fill in the form with my details and pay the course fee to become student.

  > ####  Student